openaps/openaps/README.md

   Utilities for developing an artificial pancreas system. openaps helps you manage and structure reports for various devices.

+All of the `device` and `report` `add` and `show` commands modify `openaps.ini` in the current working directory, which is assumed to be a git repo explicitily dedicated to helping develop and configure a `DIY` artificial pancreas system.
+This means `openaps` is an SDK for an artificial pancreas system, not an artificial pancreas system.

+See `openaps init` for setting up a brand new instance of your own `openaps`, or see the notes below for details on how to convert an existing git repo into an instance of `openaps`.

 ## Common workflows:

     openaps init